top of page

 9. Sensory Sensitivities: We aim to create a welcoming environment for students with sensory sensitivities.
 However, those who experience extreme distress from sound, music, or interactive engagement may need additional accommodations.
 We are happy to discuss options to support participation.

-11. Emotional Barriers: Students aged 4-19 who struggle with self-reflection or emotional exploration may need additional support.
+11. Emotional Barriers: Students ages 6 and up who struggle with self-reflection or emotional exploration may need additional support.
 We are committed to helping students who find this difficult due to trauma or neurodivergence by collaborating on appropriate accommodations.

-12. Discomfort with Feedback: Students unwilling to accept constructive feedback may not benefit from live instruction.
+12. Discomfort with Feedback: Students ages 6 and up who are unwilling to accept constructive feedback may not benefit from live instruction.

 13. Lack of Commitment: Consistent practice and engagement are essential for success.